How to Build a Greenhouse

 What is a Greenhouse?

-A greenhouse is a structure usually comprising a greenhouse glass roof and walls.
-In some cases, they are made with another translucent material like polycarbonate.
-In fact, that is the roofing material we will consider for this article.
+A greenhouse is a structure usually consisting of a transparent roof and walls used to grow plants.
+Traditionally they are made with glass, however, many modern builds use translucent polycarbonate sheets - which we will consider for this article.

 You should construct a greenhouse in a convenient spot, with level ground, offers sufficient light, and has lots of space surrounding it.
 Greenhouses are a popular way of growing crops while shielding crops from pests and extreme temperatures.